1031-Systems/1031_Delivery/docs/Help.md

 ![Animation Metadata Popup](images/animmetadata.png)

-Each animation comes with some simple metadata that includes the start time (usually 0.0), the end time (usually unspecified), and the sample rate (usually 50Hz).
+Each animation comes with some simple metadata that includes the start time (always 0.0), the end time (usually unspecified), and the sample rate (usually 50Hz).
 Usually, the animation playback will begin at time 0, which is when the audio will begin to play.
 The metadata can be used to change some behaviors but has not been well-tested so